Wohlstand/libOPNMIDI/README.md

 Library is based on core of the [libADLMIDI](https://github.com/Wohlstand/libADLMIDI), a MIDI playing library with OPL3 emulation.

-**This library in BETA.
-Please report me any bugs and imperfections you have found**

 # Tested on platforms
 * Linux GCC 4.8, 4.9, 5.4 / CLang
 * Mac OS X CLang (Xcode 7.x)